tony-albanese/nonnas-kitchen/README.md

 + project structure - this is an industry standard way to organize a React Project
 + the NavBar - the implementation of the NavBar is also standard and code similarity is to be expected.
 The NavItems in the NavBar are unique
 + hamburger menu toggle - fixing the behavior of the hamburger menu toggle in the NavBar would be required in any project.
 I have chosen to use Code Institute's solution.
-+ the form elements for login and sign up - The styling is unique, but the form fields and methods used to login/register/logout are taken from the project.
++ the form elements for login and sign up - the form fields and methods used to login/register/logout are taken from the project.
 This process would be similar in any project.
 The styling and layout of these components is unique.
 + axios interceptors - Web token management would be a problem in any project requiring user state management.
 I have chosen to use the solution in the Moments project as it would be a standard way of solving this problem.
 + context objects for user state - Managing user state and passing it through the component tree would be a common problem in any React app requiring a logged in user.
 Code Institute's solution using custom context hooks for getting and updating the logged in user was used because it is simple and follows industry practice.
 + infinite scroll - The code for implementing the infinite scroll was taken from the walkthrough as well as its implementation is standard.